 • Access to an Amazon Connect admin account.

-• AWS administrator account with the permissions for the following:
+• Have a AWS administrator account with the permissions for the following:

 • Creating/managing IAM roles/policies: create a policy permitting list/read operations on the Kinesis Video Streams associated with the Amazon Connect Flow